The primary goal of all businesses is to sell their products and services to customers.

 However, in the domain of marketing, psychological triggers are not always associated with negative emotions.
 Instead, these triggers are used to create a strong but indirect need in customers’ minds.
 That, in turn, helps to influence their purchasing behaviour to benefit the seller or the marketer.

-To understand how these psychological triggers influence consumer behaviour, you need to understand how the mind actually works.
+To understand how these psychological triggers influence consumer behaviour, you must understand how the mind works.
 We may consider ourselves logical and rational creatures, but that is not the case.
 That’s because a large part of our thought processes are driven by emotions and feelings rather than logic.
 In other words, we humans are more emotional than we tend to believe.

-This emotional aspect of the mind is what psychological triggers try to exploit.
+Psychological triggers try to exploit this emotional aspect of the mind.
 Marketing strategies and ads that use psychological triggers resonate with our feelings and emotions so that we may feel connected to the brand.
 Businesses can inspire their customers to buy products and services by doing that.

 Power Of Emotional Triggers

-As we have suggested before, emotions can influence our decisions in a big way.
-And if emotions fuel the entire thought process, it can lead to impulse buying behaviour.
+As we have suggested before, emotions can greatly influence our decisions.
+If emotions fuel the entire thought process, it can lead to impulse buying behaviour.

 On that note, some emotions have a much more dominant effect on our decision-making than others.
 Below, we have discussed some of these potent emotional triggers.